Roanoke Island Shopping (Including Manteo Shopping and Wanchese Shopping)

 - (252) 473-5141

 Refine the art of nesting at this Manteo shop, which offers goods for fine living.
-Nest carries an eclectic mix of home furnishings and tabletop accessories as well as ladies’ clothing accessories including straw hats and bags by Flora Bella and Lola; handbags and espadrilles imported from France; lush cashmere; clothing by CP Shades and linen big shirts; artisan jewelry by Dana Kellin, Michael Michaud, Michael Vincent Michaud and Viv & Ingrid, among others; niche fragrances, including Eau d’Italie and Calypso; Kent of London grooming accessories; and imported soaps and home fragrances.
+Nest carries an eclectic mix of home furnishings and tabletop accessories as well as ladies’ clothing accessories including straw hats and bags by Flora Bella and Lola; handbags and espadrilles imported from France; lush cashmere; clothing by CP Shades; artisan jewelry by Dana Kellin, Michael Michaud, Michael Vincent Michaud and Viv & Ingrid, among others; niche fragrances, including Eau d’Italie and Calypso; Kent of London grooming accessories; and imported soaps and home fragrances.
 Treat yourself to the most sumptuous of linens by Bella Notte.

 - 905 S. U.S. Highway 64